n5596/Cracking-the-Coding-Interview/Linked_Lists/readme.md

 6. Check if a linked list is a palindrome: https://leetcode.com/problems/palindrome-linked-list/ (** Great approach)

-7. Determine if two linked lists intersect
+7. Determine if two linked lists intersect: https://leetcode.com/problems/intersection-of-two-linked-lists/ (**)

 8. Detect if there is a loop in the linked list